CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 BOLDscreen
 -----------

-Make sure the power to the AV hub is on and the HDMI/DisplayPort cables are plugged into the correct places (see labels)!
-The normal configuration should look like this:
+Make sure the power to the AV hub is on and the HDMI/DisplayPort cables are plugged into the correct places!
+Check against this reference:

 .. grid:: 2

    .. grid-item-card:: Normal Configuration

-      Check the labels to make sure the cables haven't been moved around
+      Review the labelled ports carefully.
+      **CLONE:** Reproduces the BOLDscreen display on the control room monitor.
+      **SCREEN (left):** DisplayPort - USB-C connection.
+      **SCREEN (right):** HDMI-HDMI connection.

    .. grid-item-card::

       .. image:: images/AV_box.jpg
          :width: 250px
+         :align: center

 .. dropdown:: BOLDscreen isn't displaying